justkow/k3s-openfaas-setup/README.md

    ```

 ## ▶️ Running Python functions
-All operation in this section are performed on master node.
+All operations in this section are performed on the master node.
 First you have to forward local port to OpenFaaS gateway service:
 ```bash
 faas-port-forward
 ```